SolarisJapan/easypoints-integration-guide/README.md

 The EasyPoints app can be found on the Shopify app store here: https://apps.shopify.com/easy-points

-Installing the app will automatically insert liquid, css, and javascript files into the theme which can be used to aid in the integration.
+Installing the app will automatically insert Liquid, CSS, and JavaScript files into the theme which can be used to aid in the integration.
 Not all of the files need to be used.

 #### Select custom integration

 There will be a step during the onboarding process when selecting between the widget and the custom integration.
 Select custom integration.
 This will halt your progress through the onboarding.
 This is to avoid the merchant being charged before their integration is completed and the app functional.
-Once the integration is finished please request complete access to the app at team@lunaris.jp.
+Once the integration is finished please request complete access to the app by emailing team@lunaris.jp.

 ## Liquid Integration

+Please note that the automatically loaded theme snippets and files could be automatically re-uploaded by the app or patched for content in the future.
+For this reason it is strongly advised that custom integrations create new files that override the content of these default files and leave the originals unaltered.
+Breaking changes to JavaScript functions would not occur without notification.

-#### Load EasyPoints Redemption Form Liquid
+#### Load EasyPoints redemption form liquid

 Ensure that the content within "snippets/redemption_form.liquid" is loaded.